 - Lead and Deal CRM – focuses on turning leads into deals (closed sales) and keeps track of the progress and interactions along the way.

 - Contact CRM – centers on gathering information about contacts and logging interactions.
-These are the easiest to use, lowest cost, and least complex of CRM solutions.
+These are the easiest to use, lowest cost, and least complex CRM solutions.

-- Conversation CRM – tracks conversations between your business and your customers and prospects, and is essentially a robust email app.
+- Conversation CRM – tracks conversations between your business and your customers and prospects and is essentially a robust email app.

-You should also note that some CRM solutions come with GDPR data mapping capabilities — an essential process for GDPR compliance.
+Some CRM solutions come with GDPR data mapping capabilities — an essential process for GDPR compliance.

-- Tracking and implementing GDPR compliant policies
+- Tracking and implementing GDPR-compliant policies

 - Managing consent at all points of contact (online, email, and via phone)